Group selection and shrinkage: Structured sparsity for semiparametric additive models: Data analyses

 \subsection{Supermarket foot traffic}

-The first dataset contains anonymized data on foot traffic and sales volumes for a major Chinese supermarket \parencite[see][]{Wang2009}.\footnote{Available at \url{www.personal.psu.edu/ril4/DataScience/index.html}.} The task is to model foot traffic using the sales volumes of different products.
+The first dataset contains anonymized data on foot traffic and sales volumes for a major Chinese supermarket \parencite[see][]{Wang2009}.\footnote{Available at \url{https://personal.psu.edu/ril4/DataScience}.} The task is to model foot traffic using the sales volumes of different products.
 To facilitate managerial decision-making, the fitted model should identify a subset of products that well-predict foot traffic (i.e., it should be sparse).

 The sample contains $n=464$ days.
 We randomly hold out 10\% of the data as a testing set and use the remaining data as a training set.
 Sales volumes are available for 6,398 products.
-A four-term thin-plate spline is used for each product, resulting in $p=25,592$ predictors and $g=12,796$ groups.
-As a measure of predictive accuracy, we report the out-of-sample mean square error:
+A four-term cubic regression spline is used for each product, resulting in $p=25,592$ predictors and $g=12,796$ groups (6,398 linear groups plus 6,398 nonlinear groups).
+As a measure of predictive accuracy, we report mean square loss on the testing set.

-where $\mathcal{T}$ indexes observations in the testing set and $\hat{y}_i$ is a prediction of $y_i$.
 We also report the number of fitted functions that are nonzero.
 As benchmarks, we include random forest and lasso, which respectively produce dense nonparametric models and sparse linear models.
 In addition, the (unconditional) mean is evaluated as a predictive method to assess the value added by the predictors.
-Five-fold cross-validation is used to choose tuning parameters.
-The group subset estimators are computed using coordinate descent (without local search).
+Ten-fold cross-validation is used to choose tuning parameters.

-The metrics under consideration are aggregated over 10 training-testing set splits and reported in Table \ref{tab:market}.
+The metrics under consideration are aggregated over 30 training-testing set splits and reported in Table~\ref{tab:market}.
 Averages are reported with standard errors in parentheses.

-The group estimators used to fit sparse semiparametric models all lead to lower mean square error than other methods.
-Group subset+ridge yields the best predictions, followed by group subset+lasso.
-The latter estimator has the edge of selecting the fewest products among the sparse methods on average.
-Lasso yields models that are nearly as sparse but at the same time are also less predictive, signifying linearity might be too restrictive.
+Group subset+shrinkage used to fit sparse semiparametric models leads to the lowest mean square loss, though within statistical precision of group lasso and group MCP.
+Nonetheless, group subset+shrinkage has the edge of selecting fewer products than either of these estimators, which is advantageous for decision-making.
+Lasso yields models that are slightly more sparse but at the same time substantially less predictive, signifying linearity might be too restrictive.
 Random forest is markedly worse than any sparse method.
-It appears only a small fraction of products explain foot traffic, around 2--3\%.
+It appears only a small fraction of products explain foot traffic, around 2--4\%.